OXFORD GUIDE TO ENGLISH GRAMMAR

 2 We can use

 would be all right.or or usually comes only once, before the last item.and and or with other kinds of words and phrases.
+It

-was a cold and windy day. (adjective)
+was a cold and windy day. (adjective) He waited

-fifteen or twenty minutes. (number)
+fifteen or twenty minutes. (number) The work went

-smoothly, quietly and very efficiently. (adverb phrase)
+smoothly, quietly and very efficiently. (adverb phrase) NOTE

 a We can use two adjectives together without a linking word, e.g.